Zieria alata: Description

 Zieria alata is an open, sometimes straggly shrub which grows to a height of 3 m and has erect, wiry branches with raised, wing-like leaf bases blistered due to lumpy due to raised glands.
 The leaves have three parts, resembling clover leaves and the leaflets are elliptic to egg-shaped, 22-41 mm long and 7-13 mm wide.
 The leaflets have a distinct mid-vein on the lower surface and a few teeth on their sides near the tip.
 The leaf stalk is 12-18 mm long.

 The flowers are white or cream to pale pink and are arranged in leaf axils in groups of between three and nine on a stalk 8-16 mm long.
 The groups are shorter than the leaves and usually only one to three flowers are open at the same time.
 The four petals are elliptical in shape, about 4 mm long and 2 mm wide and the four stamens are about 2 mm long.
 Flowering mainly occurs from July to September and is followed by fruit which is a glabrous capsule, about 3 mm long and 2 mm wide.

 Taxonomy and naming

-Zieria alata was first formally described in 2007 by Marco Duretto and Paul Forster from a specimen collected in the "North Mary Logging Area, State Forest 143" and the description was published in Austrobaileya.
+Zieria alata was first formally described in 2007 by Marco Duretto and Paul Irwin Forster from a specimen collected in the "North Mary Logging Area, State Forest 143" and the description was published in Austrobaileya.
 The specific epithet (alata) is a Latin word meaning "winged".